Tmeister/wp-api-jwt-auth/readme.txt

 `

 ## Testing

-I've created a small app to test the basic functionality of the plugin; you can get the app and read all the details on the [JWT-Client Repo](https://github.com/Tmeister/jwt-client)
+I've created a small app to test the basic functionality of the plugin.
+You can get the app and read all the details in the [JWT-Client Repo](https://github.com/Tmeister/jwt-client).

-==Installation==
+## Installation

-= Using The WordPress Dashboard =
+### Using The WordPress Dashboard

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Search for 'jwt-authentication-for-wp-rest-api'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard

-= Uploading in WordPress Dashboard =
+### Uploading in WordPress Dashboard

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area